 Recipe Variations

-• Finish the brisket in the oven – After the brisket has reached at least 165° F and has great bark, it is totally fine to wrap it and finish it in a 275° F oven until it reaches the desired doneness.
+• Finish the brisket in the oven – After the brisket has reached at least 165° F and has nice bark, it is totally fine to wrap it and finish it in your oven set to 275° F and finish cooking until it reaches the desired doneness.
+This can save fuel and make things a little easier

-• Sous Vide the brisket before smoking – Try this amazing alternate cooking method for this mostly hands-off sous vide brisket recipe which you can choose the texture and doneness.
+• Sous vide the brisket before smoking – Try this amazing alternate cooking method for this mostly hands-off sous vide smoked brisket recipe which you can choose the texture and doneness.

 Smoked beef Brisket Sliced on a Cutting board overhead with hands reaching in